tdsacilowski/vault-chef-approle-demo/README.md

 In this phase, we use Terraform to spin up a server (and associated AWS resources) with both Vault and Chef Server installed.
 Once this server is up and running, we'll complete the appropriate configuration steps in Vault and get our Chef admin key that will be used to bootstrap our Chef node (phase 2).

 _If using [Terraform Enterprise](https://www.terraform.io/docs/enterprise/getting-started/index.html), create a Workspace for this repo and set the appropriate Terraform/Environment variables using the `terraform.tfvars.example` file as a reference.
-Follow the instructions linked above to perform the appropriate setup in Terraform Enterprise._
+Follow the instructions in the documentation linked above to perform the appropriate setup in Terraform Enterprise._

 Using Terraform Open Source: